 Like what you are hearing?
 Check out these top things to do in Lanesboro.

 See Related: How to Book a Flight Without A Credit Card

 5. Marshall, MN

 Buffalo River cuts through Marshall.
 Hiking or canoeing on the river will yield even more beautiful scenery.
-Close to Buffalo is Rock Island State Park with its lovely natural sights.
+Rock Island State Park has lovely natural sights close to Buffalo.